ggarra13/mrv2/docs/DEVELOPMENT.md

 		          PDF classes.
 			  Keep as is.

+	mrvOS		- OS functions common to all platforms.

+  			  mrvEnv.*              - Windows wchar versions of Unix
+					         setenv and unsetenv.
+			  mrvFileManager.*      - Open files in default file manager. mrvI8N.h	        - Handle internationalization with
+			  		          gettext / libintl
+					         (why do Windows needs turning
+					       	  off macros?)
+			  mrvMemory.*		- Get virtual and physical memory total and used.
+			  mrvRoot.*             - Finds root directory from argv[0] and sets MRV2_ROOT environment
+					          variable to it
+			  mrvSignalHandler.h    - Installs signal handler
+			  mrvStackTrace.h       - Spit out a stack trace

+			  mrvMemory.h           - Function used to determine used and virtual memory on all
+					         OSes.
+			  mrvOS.h               - Common functions like execv on all platforms.
+(Split and
+					         refactor between mrvOS/ and
+					         mrvUI/)

 	mrvPy		- Python (pybind11) code.
 Must remove mrv2 namespace.
 			  Keep as is.
 Some files renaming perhasp.